 Martin McDonagh and I worked together on his two previous feature films, In Bruges and Seven Psychopaths.
-He'd been writing Three Billboards Outside Ebbing Missouri for quite a while and when he knew it was going to be shot he sent me the script.
+He'd been working on the script of Three Billboards Outside Ebbing Missouri for quite a while and sent me the script before shooting.

 When I first read it, it reminded me a bit of Martin's plays set on the isolated Aran Islands.
 Everyone in Ebbing knows everyone else, probably too well.
-Something unimaginably bad has happened and when the town tries to move past it, one woman, Mildred Hayes (Fran McDormand) won't allow that.
+Something unimaginably bad has happened and when the town tries to move past it, one woman, Mildred Hayes (Frances McDormand) won't allow that.

 The interpersonal dynamics are so intense, subtle, and constantly shifting that I found it difficult to put my finger on a central concept.
-Even when my "concept" doesn't align with the director's, it still helps me enormously as a composer to have one.
+Even if my "concept" doesn't align with the director's, it still helps me enormously as a composer to have one.
 But this film confounded me a bit.
 (I'd like to note that the film's resistance to being reduced in this way is one of its strong points.)
 When I asked Martin what the film was "about" he said it was about a woman who goes to war with the police.

 At first this didn't help that much but it did lead in a helpful direction.
 I noticed that Mildred changed her outfit when she was on the warpath, and that other characters also changed their appearance as they shifted between the roles they played in this small town.
-I came to feel that the violence and vengeance which are ostensible subjects of the film, are simply dressing they put on.
+I came to feel that the violence and vengeance which are the ostensible subjects of the film, are simply dressing they put on.

-Because there are so many fully-drawn characters in the story, I considered an approach used by Ennio Morricone in his spaghetti Western scores (which I love) - giving each character a distinctive musical signature that stays with them even as their alliances shift.
+Because there are so many fully-drawn characters in the story, I considered an approach used by Ennio Morricone in his Spaghetti Western scores (which I love) - giving each character a distinctive musical signature that stays with them even as their alliances shift.
 But ultimately this seemed too arch, and some major charcters, like Sam Rockwell's, simply don't have any scored scenes until late in the film.
 I did, nonetheless, develop musical approcahes that are reminiscent of Westerns, playing venegance but also the desperation behind it.